zhangzheheng12345/Lightest/README.md

 ## Usage

 You only need to add lightest.h to your project, and include it in test files.
-No static library files or other complex things at all!
+No static library files or other complex things needed at all!

 * Use macro `DEFCASE(name)` to define a test case named 'name'.
 In the outputs, twenty `=` wrap the test case.
 When a test case ends, it will automatically give a test case report.
 * Use macro `DEFTEST(name)` to define a test named 'name'.
 A test can be wrapped in a test case or run inpendently.
 In the outputs, ten `=`s and ten `-` wrap the loggings from the test.
 Here is an example showing how to use test and test case: